rmnjng/PSLLM/README.md

 | **32B**  |  12GB |  16GB |  19GB |  23GB |  27GB |  35GB |
 | **70B**  |  26GB |  34GB |  42GB |  50GB |   N/A  |   N/A  |

 This is also roughly the amount of physical memory (RAM, not GPU) needed to run the models.
-Inference can be run on GPUs as well as CPUs, the only difference is speed.
+Inference can be run on GPUs as well as CPUs; the primary difference is speed.

 ### Storing Default Configurations
 Some parameters that are used throughout the module can be stored centrally.
 This eliminates the need for specifying each time.
-This example enbales logging to '`$env:localappdata\PSLLM\PSLLM.log`' and sets the Llama 3.2 model with 3 billion parameters as default.
+This example enables logging to '`$env:localappdata\PSLLM\PSLLM.log`' and sets the Llama 3.2 model with 3 billion parameters as default.
 If not already, the model will be downloaded and loaded by default.

 ```powershell
 Save-PSLLMConfig -Logging $true -ModelName 'llama3.2:3b'
 ```

-For all configuration options, check out [Save-PSLLMConfig](#save-psllmconfig).
+For all configuration options, see [Save-PSLLMConfig](#save-psllmconfig).

 ### Verbose
 For interactive usage, for example during development, it is highly recommended to make use of the '-Verbose' parameter, available for every PSLLM function.